rand-asswad/WCA1-docs/parts/0_pre_intro.md

 Most importantly, I thank my family, without their tremendous support it would be impossible for me to complete my studies.
-My parents for prioritizing our education, Raja and Madeleine for their unwaivoring support throught my education, Jad and Mery for their care and support despite the distance.
+My parents for prioritizing our education, Raja and Madeleine for their unwaivoring support throughout my education, Jad and Mery for their care and support despite the distance.

 Finally, I want to thank my second Rouen family, Ibrahim